-Below is a letter from a couple of our current students who wanted to do something to help year 4 learn a little more about what St. John's is like from a pupil's perspective and to help you feel a little more confident and excited about starting St. John's.
+Below is a letter from some of our current students who wanted to do something to help year 4 learn a little more about what St. John's is like from a pupil's perspective and to help you feel a little more confident and excited about starting St. John's.

 Mr. Owen - Head of Year 5